 - Auxiliary Accounting records a corresponding payment voucher in myUFL to release the sales tax liabilities that were created by each selling department.
 No payment occurs from this voucher

 Sales tax is a tax on the right to engage in a business activity.
 Each sale, admission, storage, or rental in Florida is taxable, unless the transaction is exempt.
 Sales tax is added to the price of taxable goods or services and collected from the purchaser at the time of sale.
-Florida’s general state sales tax rate is 6% with the following exceptions: 4% on amusement machine receipts, 5.5% (5.7% prior to January 1, 2020) on the lease or license of commercial real property, and 6.95% on electricity, plus any applicable discretionary sales surtax.
+Florida’s general state sales tax rate is currently 6% with the following exceptions: 4% on amusement machine receipts, 5.5% on the lease or license of commercial real property, and 6.95% on electricity, plus any applicable discretionary sales surtax.

 Sales Tax Calculation

-Effective July 1, 2021, the bracket system for calculating sales tax and discretionary sales surtax in the State of Florida is replaced by a rounding algorithm.
+Effective July 1, 2021, the bracket system for calculating sales tax and discretionary sales surtax in the State of Florida was replaced by a rounding algorithm.